erinkeith/erinkeith.github.io/135/topics/selection.md

         //different code to execute
         break;
     default:
-        //code to execute if no other cases are true }</code></pre>
+        //code to execute if no cases are true }</code></pre>

 <br>And a more specific example:<br>